monkeytypegame/monkeytype/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 **Did you make sure to clear cache before opening an issue?**
 Sometimes your browser has old files cached and the bug you are experiencing might be already fixed, or a side effect of a new update.
 If you've already tried that, please delete this section.
+If you don't know how to do that, this website should help: https://clear-my-cache.com/

 **Describe the bug**